 In addition to the investment teams' internal analysis, the team commissions specialist investment research to support their knowledge building, decision-making and engagement activities.
-This research helps the investment team to understand how the size and the speed of the net-zero transition is likely to impact the companies as well as how companies are positioned to cope with the increasing impacts of a changing climate.
+This research helps the investment team to understand how the net-zero transition and other related issues are likely to impact the companies as well as how companies are positioned to cope with the increasing impacts of a changing climate.
 A list of research that Stewart Investors have commissioned is available on their website.